DaveyDavey1901/WeatherDB/README.md

 **Errors At The Moment To Address**
 1.  when you press enter it clears local storage.
-2.  after typing city it stays in the field after you submit.
-3.  when the stored cities are displayed as buttons they don't display the city weather details again..
+2.  when the stored cities are displayed as buttons they don't display the city weather details again..
-4.  some sizing issues when viewed on smaller devices need to do media queries.
+3.  some sizing issues when viewed on smaller devices need to do media queries.

 **Visuals on Desktop**